StefanoRatto/raste-notes/README.md

 # raste-notes

-A semi-structured set of technical and non-technical notes used in my daily work as infosec practitioner.
+A semi-structured set of technical and non-technical notes (created and maintained with KeepNote) used in my daily work as infosec practitioner.